 - Non-financial business - BaaS is a problem-solving tool for businesses that have nothing to do with banking and finance.
 By adopting a BaaS platform, a business gets access to multiple banking services that can be smoothly integrated into its own services and products.
 Thus, a non-financial company can issue cards, offer loans, and process payments.

 - End-users - Without doubt, consumers benefit from BaaS, too.
 Financial services become more available with BaaS, which opens up more opportunities for end-users.
-For example, now, there is a wide range of options for making payments online.
+For example, fintech solutions as BNPL platforms that allows consumers to purchase items online and right now without having to pay instantly.
 BaaS fosters competition among service providers, which battle for customer attention by constantly improving user experience.
 As a consumer, you just make choices based on your preferences, such as simplicity, speed, or any other.

 BaaS: The rules of the game

 The BaaS market was worth $356.26 billion in 2020 and is expected to reach $2,299.26 billion by 2028.
 In a nutshell, putting BaaS into practice looks as follows: